 - Double majors

-ESM states that the BM is to prepare students to “become a performing musician, music educator, composer, theorist, musicologist, or a professional in another musical field” (program website)
+ESM states that the BM is to prepare students to “become a performing musician, music educator, composer, theorist, musicologist, or a professional in another musical field”.

 Within the major you choose, you will also choose a concentration.
 For example, if you pursue music education, you will choose between a vocal track or an instrumental track.
 You can also double major within this program; for example, you could choose applied music and music education.
 No matter what type of music you want to study, ESM has it covered!